GodotVR/godot-xr-tools/README.md

 Add this scene as a child node to your ARVRCamera.
 This will trigger the required shaders being compiled the first time your main scene loads.

+### Physics layers

+Right now this is only important for the direct movement but the assumption is that all player related collision shapes are in layer 1 and everything else is in the other layers.
+If you place environment collision shapes into layer 1 the physics engine goes a little crazy.
+This is something we're still looking into making easier.

 ### Teleportation
 - if your scene doesn't have a floor yet:
   - add a `StaticBody` node to the scene root